Ameer2000Mzori/Walk-Cycle-Maps/README.md

 # 📖 About This Project <a name="about-project"></a>

 > Walk-Cycle-Maps is a website created with HTML, SCSS, and JavaScript.
-It utilizes an API for the map and local storage to save your trips.
+It utilizes an API for the map.
 Linters are employed to overcome errors and maintain clean code.
-Additionally, classes are utilized to implement the logic.
-Please check out the live demoo.
+Additionally, Please check out the live demoo.

 # Sample Of Website <a name="Sample-Of-Website"></a>